squidsoup/mushrooms-russia-history-ebook/README.md

 # eBook: Mushrooms, Russia and History by V. P. Wasson & R. G. Wasson

 This repository contains the [New Alexandria Archive](http://www.newalexandria.org/archive/) eBook edition of Valentina Pavlovna Wasson and R. Gordon Wasson's pioneering two volume work *Mushrooms, Russia and History*.
-As only 512 copies were ever published, it is my hope that this e-book edition will make this fascinating work more accessible to the general public.
+As only 512 copies were ever published, it is my hope that this eBook edition will make this fascinating work more accessible to the general public.

 ![porcini](src/OEBPS/Images/index-14_1.jpg)